 Supplying Precise Information

 One of the most common questions from police officers during DUI traffic stops is whether or not you have consumed alcohol or drugs.
 You are not required to answer the question, nor can you be arrested for refusing to answer.
 However, if you have not been drinking alcohol or using drugs, telling the officer is in your best interests.

 You may be asked to take a roadside breathalyzer test.
 You are not required to take the test.
 However, because Virginia has an “implied consent” law, failing to submit to a breathalyzer test at the hospital or a police station can result in the suspension of your driver’s license.
 If you have been charged with a DUI or DWI in Virginia, contact The Brown Firm PLLC online or call our offices.
-We offer free consultations so that you can discuss your options moving forward.
+We offer legal consultations so that you can discuss your options moving forward.